Skip to content

 A few things affect what buyers will pay:

-When we listed concert tickets at 20% above face value for a popular artist, they sold within 72 hours.
-Tickets priced 50% above face value for the same event sat unsold for 3 weeks.
+Concert tickets listed around 20% above face value for a popular artist tend to sell within a few days, while the same seats priced 50% above face value can sit unsold for weeks.

 StubHub shows you a price range for comparable tickets.
 Use that as your starting point.